North Carolina Resident Reckless Driving charge reduced in Greensville Virginia – 91 MPH in a 70 MPH zone

 Nick Wright represented a client charged from North Carolina with Reckless Driving for speeding 91 MPH in a 70 MPH zone in Greensville County, Va.
 The client was a North Carolina resident and would have a difficult time appearing in court.

 After advising the client to complete a Driver’s Improvement course and complete a modest amount of community service, Mr. Wright was not only able to get the client’s appearance at trial waived but convinced the Judge to reduce the Reckless Driving Class 1 Misdemeanor to a lesser traffic infraction of Speeding 79 MPH in a 70 MPH zone.

 This reduction allowed the client to avoid the 6-points and class 1 misdemeanor associated with a Reckless Driving charge as well as the mandatory insurance rate increase that would have accompanied a Reckless Driving conviction.
 The client only needed to pay a fine and court costs.

 If you have been charged with Reckless Driving in Greensville Virginia, it is important that you contact an attorney that understands Virginia’s traffic laws and can guide you accordingly.

-John Weiland, Samantha Upton, and Nick Wright of Weiland Upton, Attorneys at Law focus their practice on defending clients charged with serious traffic offenses, such as Reckless Driving and DUI, and are ready to help you win your case
+John Weiland, The Weiland Firm, and Nick Wright of The Weiland Firm, PLC, Attorneys at Law focus their practice on defending clients charged with serious traffic offenses, such as Reckless Driving and DUI, and are ready to help you win your case